FIRE Number Calculator

 Why 3.3%, not 4%?

 The 4% rule was derived from US market data with low inflation.
-India has higher average inflation (~6%) and no Social Security.
+India has higher average inflation (~6%) and no universal government pension.
 We use 3.3% as a more conservative, India-appropriate default.
 You can change this in Advanced assumptions.

 Corpus growth formula